 To feel refreshed and recharged, consider these healthy sleeping tips:

 It seems like a no-brainer, but many people in early recovery use caffeine and nicotine often as a way to counteract their lower energy levels.
 Aside from the obvious dangers of these chemicals, they strongly interfere with our ability to fall asleep at an appropriate time.

 Make Your Bedroom into a Relaxing Space

 Light, noise, and even temperature can keep us from falling asleep or staying asleep through the night.
 Try moving anything distracting that emits light or noise into another room.
-Scientists have found that a cool temperature, between 60 and 75 degrees, help us achieve adequate sleep.
-There are many options to try—white noise, blackout curtains, or a sleep mask can all help signal to your brain that it’s time to fall asleep.
+Scientists have found that a cool temperature, between 60 and 75 degrees, is ideal.
+There are many options—white noise, blackout curtains, or a sleep mask can all help signal to your brain that it’s time to fall asleep.

 Go to Sleep and Wake Up at the Same Time Every Day